-Throughout the past 40 years, Santa Barbara City College's Study Abroad program has developed an outstanding reputation, achieving state and national recognition for its excellence and quality.
-Since our first credit summer program in Guadalajara, Mexico in 1973, more than 5,500 SBCC students have participated in study abroad programs in approximately 20 different countries, including Mexico, Spain, Greece, Italy, England, France, Cuba, Chile, Argentina, Costa Rica, the former Soviet Union, New Zealand, China, Vietnam and more recently India, Thailand, and Rwanda.
+Throughout the past four decades, Santa Barbara City College's Study Abroad program has developed an outstanding reputation, achieving state and national recognition for its excellence and quality.
+Since our first credit summer program in Guadalajara, Mexico in 1973, more than 6,000 SBCC students have participated in study abroad programs in approximately 20 different countries, including Mexico, Spain, Greece, Italy, England, France, Cuba, Chile, Argentina, Costa Rica, the former Soviet Union, New Zealand, China, Vietnam and more recently India, Thailand, and Rwanda.

 Santa Barbara City College was one of the first community colleges in California to develop comprehensive semester abroad programs.
 In 1985, SBCC was the first community college to offer a semester-length program in China providing students with the opportunity to witness first hand the democracy demonstrations in Tiananmen Square which led to the governmental crackdown on Chinese students.
 In 1989, Santa Barbara City College was the first community college to offer a full-length credit semester program in the Ukraine (formerly part of the Soviet Union) where students were able to observe the nationalist and political independence movements which proceeded the breakup of the Soviet Union.
 More recent program offerings include programs in Cuba, Thailand, China & Vietnam, India, Costa Rica, Chile & Argentina, Rwanda, and South Africa.
 The program scope and variety is a reflection of SBCC's commitment to internationalize the curriculum and the recognition of the value of international experience and expertise as components of a modern education.